 A corporate Luxembourg shareholder is subject to Luxembourg CIT (including an unemployment fund contribution) and municipal business tax ("MBT") at the aggregate rate of 23.87% in 2025 for entities having their statutory seat in Luxembourg City.
 The taxable basis of a corporate Luxembourg shareholder will, in principle, correspond to its accounting results, unless a specific treatment is provided for by the LITL.
-A corporate Luxembourg shareholder may benefit from the Luxembourg participation exemption regime with respect to dividends received if the following two conditions are met: (a) the shareholder holds or commits itself to hold at least 10.0% of the share capital of Nexa Resources or a participation with an acquisition price of at least €1.2 million for an uninterrupted period of at least twelve months and (b) the shareholder is a Luxembourg fully taxable corporation.
-If these cumulative conditions are met, dividends received by the corporate Luxembourg shareholder.
+A corporate Luxembourg shareholder may benefit from the Luxembourg participation exemption regime with respect to dividends received if the following two conditions are met: (a) the shareholder holds or commits itself to hold at least 10.0% of the share capital of Nexa Resources or a participation with an acquisition price of at least €1.2 million for an uninterrupted period of at least twelve months and (b) the shareholder is a Luxembourg fully taxable corporate Luxembourg shareholder should be fully exempt from CIT and MBT at the level of the corporate Luxembourg shareholder.